OWASP/CheatSheetSeries/cheatsheets/Cryptographic_Storage_Cheat_Sheet.md

 If GCM or CCM are not available, then [CTR](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Counter_%28CTR%29) mode or [CBC](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher_Block_Chaining_%28CBC%29) mode should be used.
 As these do not provide any guarantees about the authenticity of the data, separate authentication should be implemented, such as using the [Encrypt-then-MAC](https://en.wikipedia.org/wiki/Authenticated_encryption#Encrypt-then-MAC_%28EtM%29) technique.
 Care needs to be taken when using this method with [variable length messages](https://en.wikipedia.org/wiki/CBC-MAC#Security_with_fixed_and_variable-length_messages)

-If random access to the encrypted data is required then [XTS](https://en.wikipedia.org/wiki/Disk_encryption_theory#XTS) mode should be used.
-This is typically used for disk encryption, so it unlikely to be used by a web application.

 [ECB](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#ECB) should not be used outside of very specific circumstances.

 ### Random Padding